 • Purchase all of your plants from a reputable source to ensure virus-free seeds and specimens

-• Remove any weeds that arise since it can make way for CMV
+• Remove any weeds that arise since they can make way for CMV

 • Cover your houseplants with a floating row cover if they are exposed to potential insects such as aphids and grasshoppers

-• Thoroughly clean all tools used for your plants just in case one of your plants has been affected by a Mosaic Virus
+• Thoroughly clean all tools used for your plants just in case one of your plants have been affected by a Mosaic Virus

 • Wash your hands after working with any of your plants to ensure that you don’t spread any potential viruses

 • If you think that one of your plants is infected, isolate it until it can be properly diagnosed